 In connection with the Business Combination, the Company adopted the 2021 Incentive Award Plan (the "2021 Plan"), under which the Company grants cash and equity incentive awards to directors, employees (including named executive officers) and consultants in order to attract, motivate and retain the talent for which the Company competes.
 The Company terminated the 2016 Stock Plan, provided that the outstanding awards previously granted under the 2016 Plan continue to remain outstanding under the 2016 Plan.
-Under the 2021 Plan, as of March 31, 2022, the Company has authorized to issue a maximum number of 58,713,535 shares of Class A common stock, with annual increases beginning January 1, 2022 and ending on and including January 1, 2031 of 5% of the aggregate number of shares of Class A common stock outstanding on the last day of the preceding calendar year.
+Under the 2021 Plan, as of June 30, 2022, the Company has authorized to issue a maximum number of 58,713,535 shares of Class A common stock, with annual increases beginning January 1, 2022 and ending on and including January 1, 2031 of 5% of the aggregate number of shares of Class A common stock outstanding on the last day of the preceding calendar year.
+As of June 30, 2022, the Company issued 18,128,682 shares of restricted stock units under the 2021 Plan.

 Embark Trucks adopted the 2016 Stock Plan in October 2016 (the "2016 Plan").
 The 2016 Plan authorized the grant of incentive stock options, non-statutory stock options, and restricted stock awards to employees, directors, and consultants.
 The 2016 Plan also initially reserved 993,542 shares of common stock (8,941,878 shares post-split in June 2018) for issuance and designated forfeited option shares to be returned to the option reserve.
 Options may be early exercised and are exercisable for a term of 10 years from the date of grant.
-As of March 31, 2022, the Company had registered 79,742,504 shares to be reserved for option grants, RSUs and PSUs previously issued under the 2016 Plan.
+As of June 30, 2022, the Company had registered 79,742,504 shares to be reserved for option grants, RSUs and PSUs previously issued under the 2016 Plan.
 The Company will not issue additional awards under the 2016 Plan.